fioprotocol/fio.relic/docs/deployment.md

 The FIO Nodeos source code, and build instructions may be found [here](https://github.com/fioprotocol/fio).

-A FIO Nodeos [node](https://dev.fio.net/docs/chain-node) that will used in this deployment is one that is installed with a full history archive and is configured to provide historical data via the history plugin, and the history api plugin.
+A FIO Nodeos [node](https://dev.fio.net/docs/chain-node) that will used in this deployment is one that is installed with a full history archive and is configured to provide historical data via the state history plugin, and the history api plugin.
 The FIO Nodeos installation is straightforward, however, multiple steps must be followed including;
 * [FIO Package Installation](https://dev.fio.net/docs/install-using-packages)
 * [FIO Nodeos Configuration](https://dev.fio.net/docs/configure-and-run-your-node)
 * [Replaying blockchain blocks](https://dev.fio.net/docs/nodeos-replay)